196th Infantry Division (Wehrmacht): History

 The 196th Infantry Division was assembled in the Danzig area of Wehrkreis XX, as a division of the seventh Aufstellungswelle, on 27 November 1939.
 For the initial deployment of the division, several replacement formations within Wehrkreis XX whose personnel consisted of recruits from Wehrkreis VI were used, including the Infantry Regiments 340 and 345, both with three battalions each, as well as the Light Artillery Detachment 233.
 The first divisional commander of the 196th Infantry Division, appointed on 27 November 1939, was Richard Pellengahr.

 With only two regiments, the 196th Infantry Division was not yet a full infantry division, as such a division usually consisted of three rather than two infantry regiments.
 The 196th Infantry Division's third regiment was formed on 10 January 1940, when the division was assigned the field replacement battalions 6, 16 and 26.
 These battalions, staffed with recruits from Bielefeld, Münster and Cologne respectively, were combined to form Infantry Regiment 362.
 Additionally, the Light Artillery Detachment 233 had been strengthened through the addition of the staff of Artillery Regiment 311 (Wehrkreis I) and the 1st Detachment of Artillery Regiment 239 (Wehrkreis VIII) to become the full Artillery Regiment 233.

-In April 1940, the 196th Infantry Division took part in Unternehmen Weserübung as part of Group XXI.
+In April 1940, the 196th Infantry Division took part in Operation Weserübung as part of Group XXI.

 On 11 September 1940, Infantry Regiment 345 and the 1st Detachment of Artillery Regiment 233 were taken out of the division and joined the 199th Infantry Division.
 On 17 September 1940, the Artillery Regiment was strengthened with an additional two batteries.
 After the removal of the 345th Regiment, the now binary 196th Infantry Division was equipped with basic mountaineer equipment.